-Electricity storage technologies have high capital costs and access to multiple value streams is important in order to make them economic [9].
+Electricity storage technologies have high capital costs and access to multiple value streams is important in order to make them economic (Gissey et al, 2018).

 During this review, several issues with electricity storage market access, including stacking value across multiple markets, were identified.
 These are summarised in the subsequent sections.